FRex/zipsavings/README.md

 `zipsavings` will look through `PATH` environment variable to find `7z` and `csoinfo` (both without any extension and with `.exe` extension, on all OSes).

+When looking for `7z` it'll also look for `7za`, and fallback to it if it's found, if both are found then `7z` will be used.

 To make `zipsavings` use other exes than ones found in `PATH` the environment variables `ZIPSAVINGS_7ZEXE` and `ZIPSAVINGS_CSOINFOEXE` or command line parameters `--exe-7z=` and `--exe-csoinfo=` can be used.